Nab-88/social-graphs-and-interactions/index.md

 ## 7 - More details

-If you are interested about how we come up to these results and you want to see our code you go check this link to have access to our jupyter notebook
+If you are interested about how we come up to these results and you want to see our code you go check [this link to have access to our jupyter notebook.](http://nbviewer.jupyter.org/github/Nab-88/social-graphs-and-interactions/blob/master/notebook/final_version.ipynb)
-<a href="http://nbviewer.jupyter.org/github/Nab-88/social-graphs-and-interactions/blob/master/notebook/final_version.ipynb" class="btn">View Explainer Notebook</a>